-Teacher and education experts have been working together to develop the Curriculum for Wales. aims to prepare children to thrive in a future where digital skills, adaptability and creativity are crucial, and that is rooted in Welsh values and culture.
+Teacher and education experts have been working together to develop the Curriculum for Wales.
+This aims to prepare children to thrive in a future where digital skills, adaptability and creativity are crucial, and that is rooted in Welsh values and culture.

 The new Curriculum for Wales is statutory for all maintained schools in Wales and will be followed by children from the ages of three to 16.
-The Curriculum for Wales is built on progression, with learner progression is at the heart.
-This means there won't be separate curriculums for primary and secondary schools; rather, it will be a continuum of learning across all ages.
+The Curriculum for Wales has been designed with learner progression at the heart and provides a continuum of learning across all ages.

-From September 2022, all primary schools in Monmouthshire will begin to introduce the Curriculum for Wales.
-At the same time, all Monmouthshire secondary schools will begin to introduce the Curriculum for Wales for all Year 7 pupils and by 2026, the Curriculum for Wales will be used for all secondary school pupils.
+All primary schools in Monmouthshire are developing their individual approaches to the Curriculum for Wales.
+At the same time, all Monmouthshire secondary schools introduced the Curriculum for Wales for all Year 7 pupils in 2022 and from 2026, the Curriculum for Wales will be delivered for all secondary school pupils.

-Many schools in Monmouthshire have been delivering aspects of the Curriculum for Wales for some time.
-However, there will be a period of transition as school's design and develop their own curriculum to reflect the needs of their pupils and the context of the school.
-Through the curriculum, your will be supported to become an:
+Many schools in Monmouthshire continue to design their own approach to the Curriculum for Wales to reflect the needs of their pupils and the context of the school and realise the four purposes which are the foundation of the curriculum.
+This means that all pupils, whatever the school will be supported to become:

-- ambitious, capable learner, ready to learn throughout their life - enterprising, creative contributor, ready to play a full part in life and work - ethical, informed citizens of Wales and the world and a - healthy, confident individuals, ready to lead fulfilling lives as valued members of society.
+- ambitious, capable learners, ready to learn throughout their life - enterprising, creative contributor, ready to play a full part in life and work - ethical, informed citizens of Wales and the world - healthy, confident individuals, ready to lead fulfilling lives as valued members of society.